tye-exe/egui_issue/README.md

-This repo is a demonstration of a bug/issue i have with "egui_kittest".
+This repo is a demonstration of a bug/issue i have with "egui_kittest" whilst trying to fill several text inputs in a "Window".

 ### How to reproduce
 #### On Nix